MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsOnlineUser.md

 ```

 ### -LdapFilter
-Enables you to limit the returned data by filtering on generic Active Directory attributes (that is, attributes that are not specific to Skype for Business Server 2015).
+Enables you to limit the returned data by filtering on generic Active Directory attributes (that is, attributes that are not specific to Skype for Business).
 For example, you can limit returned data to users who work in a specific department, or users who have a specified manager or job title.

 The LdapFilter parameter uses the LDAP query language when creating filters.